 Highs and lows of storage furniture

-From walls full of pigeon holes to a virtual world that does not require any physical space, the way we store documents has evolved over time.
-The need of storing documents and a place to store them soared with the soaring use of paper documents in offices.
+From walls full of pigeon holes to a virtual world, the way we store documents has evolved over time.
+The need of storing documents and a place to store them soared with the use of paper documents in offices.

-As individual desks were used as storage furniture in the beginning of the twentieth century, the need of storage furniture grew with growing production of paper documents, thanks to Xerox for inventing photocopier in 1949.
-Investment in storage furniture like filing cabinets, office cupboards, drawers, and lockers increased as physical bookkeeping became one of the most important aspects of office operations.
+People were using individual desks as storage furniture at the beginning of the twentieth century.
+However, the need for storage furniture grew, thanks to the invention of the Xerox photocopier in 1949.
+Investments in filing cabinets, office cupboards, drawers, and lockers increased as physical bookkeeping became a crucial aspect of office operations.

-The introduction of the digital era has seen companies go paperless; some supporting it as an eco friendly practice.
+The introduction of the digital era has seen companies go paperless; some supporting it as an eco-friendly practice.
 A totally paperless environment will probably be more commonplace in the future although.
-Most offices still have a need to utilise paper and physical files in documentation and this will continue for a while yet.
+Offices still have a need to utilise physical files in their documentation.

 Technology and office furniture

-The modern ways of connectivity and communication were not even dreamt of when the idea of the first modern office was implemented.
+The modern ways of connectivity and communication were not even dreamt of when the first modern was becoming mainstream.
 But with time, office furniture has been supporting and adapting technology.
-With many employers realising that technology and functionality is directly linked to productivity, companies are changing with those factors.
+With many employers realising that technology and functionality directly connect to productivity, companies are changing their focus.
 Technology is not only changing the way we work but also the furniture we install at our workspace.

-From inception to extinction of typewriters till this era of digital revolution, furniture designers have been busy designing furniture that works well with technological achievement.
-Office furniture has been designed according to the operational needs of an office from the beginning until today when designers now integrate employee satisfaction and well being.
+From typewriters to computers and current technology, furniture designers have been busy designing furniture for technological advancements.
+The designing of office furniture is to meet the operational needs of offices.
+Moreover, since the beginning until now, designers are aiming to integrate employee satisfaction and well being.

 We are on the verge of designing comfortable furniture instead of designing particular furniture for specific roles in today’s world.
-Thanks to technology, offices have moved inside the virtual world of small portable devices, and employees are free to choose their comfortable place to work.
+Thanks to technology, offices have moved to the virtual world of small portable devices.
+Employees are now free to choose their comfortable place to work.

 Office chairs: Not just the tools for productivity

-Office chairs had been viewed as only the tools for productivity that would benefit businesses until the mid 70s when designers began to think about health and wellness of employees too.
+Designers were optimizing chairs only for productivity.
+It wasn’t until the mid-70s when designers began to think about the health and wellness of employees too.

 The history of the office chair, dating back to Roman empire era, is very interesting.
 Design and the size of a chair would determine the personality and importance of the person who would be seated.
 The famous English naturalist, Charles Darwin, is credited to have started the idea of putting wheels on the office chair.
 Office chairs have been customised according to the needs of its user from the beginning.
 From wooden to mix of different materials over time, not only the materials that are used to manufacture office chairs have changed, but also the engineering behind it.